fluid-project/handbook.floeproject.org/src/documents/AccessForAll.md

 AccessForAll includes a standard way to describe a learner's needs and preferences.
 These preferences are not meant to convey information such as medical history.
 Instead, it includes information about how the learner can interact best with a computer.
 The learner's need for specific kinds of content, display features, or control mechanisms are recorded.
 This information can then be used to select or request appropriately adapted content, configure a visual display for easy reading, or locate resources that match the learner's control requirements.

-Information about the AccessForAll specification, including information models, bindings and a best practices guide, can be found on the IMS Global Learning Consortium website:
+Information about the AccessForAll specification, including information models, bindings and a best practices guide, can be found on the IMS Global Learning Consortium website: [http://imsglobal.org/accessibility/](http://imsglobal.org/accessibility/)
-<a href="http://imsglobal.org/accessibility/" rel="nofollow" class="link-external">http://imsglobal.org/accessibility/</a>